Subaru Forester Roof Rack Weight Limit (Tent-Safe)

 • Tent Weight is Just the Start: Don't just look at the tent's dry weight.
 Add in the weight of your bedding, pillows, and any personal items you might keep inside it.
 My sleeping bag alone weighs 5 pounds.
 That adds up fast.

 • People Power: Two adults can easily weigh 300-400 pounds.
 That's a huge chunk of your static load capacity when parked.
-I learned this when my wife and I were jostled awake on a bumpy road because the whole setup was flexing way too much.
+An overloaded setup flexes too much and gets jostled on bumpy roads.
 Brilliant engineering, that.

 • Rack vs. Car: Remember, the roof rack system itself has a weight limit, and your car's roof has a different one.
 You have to respect both.
-My first rack was rated for 150 pounds, but the car's dynamic limit was also around that.
-It was a tightrope walk every time I drove.
+A rack rated for 150 pounds is a problem when the car's dynamic limit is also around that.
+It becomes a tightrope walk every time you drive.

 • The "What If" Factor: What if you hit a sudden pothole?
 What if there's a strong crosswind?
 These forces multiply the weight.
-My Subaru Forester group online has seen horror stories of tents coming loose because the dynamic limit was ignored Source Name.
+Owner forums have horror stories of tents coming loose because the dynamic limit was ignored Source.
 The real move is to aim for a setup that comfortably exceeds your expected load by a good margin.
 You don't want to be stressing about it every time you leave the pavement.

 Making the Right Choice